How to Merge Partitions?

 Step1.
 Install and launch AOMEI Partition Assistant.
 Right click the partition (here is C:) which you want to merge, and select "Merge Partitions" in the drop-down menu.

 Step2.
-In the pop-up window, tick the partition (here is H:) in the check box and select the target partition between C: and H: (we choose C: here).
+In the pop-up window, tick the partition (here is H:) in the check box and select the target partition between C: and H: (we choose C: here for system C partition can’t be merged into H, the only way is merge H into C).
 And then click "OK" to continue.
 In this case, all the data on partition H will be transferred into partition C.

 Step3.
 You can preview changes in Pending Operations column on the left.
 To save the changes, please click "Apply" on the toolbar.